Fiveable

 Voice and Video Deepfakes for Impersonation

-Adversaries can take voice and image samples of a real person (often pulled from social media, podcasts, or YouTube) and feed them into AI tools to build a digital avatar.
-With just a few seconds of audio, a tool can clone someone's voice well enough to fool friends, coworkers, or even family.
+Adversaries can take voice and image samples of a real person, often pulled from public sources like social media or videos, and feed them into AI tools to build a digital avatar.
+With a small amount of audio, a tool can clone someone's voice well enough to fool friends, coworkers, or family.

-• An attacker calls an employee using a cloned version of the CEO's voice and demands an urgent wire transfer.
-There have been real incidents where companies lost millions this way.
+• An attacker calls an employee using a cloned version of an executive's voice and demands an urgent wire transfer.

-• A scammer calls a grandparent pretending to be their grandchild ("I'm in trouble, please send money"), using a voice clone built from TikTok clips.
+• A scammer calls a relative pretending to be a family member in trouble, using a voice clone built from public video clips.

 • On a video call, a deepfake avatar of a manager asks an employee to share login credentials or sensitive files.